Mdaftab/infra-Platform-for-B2B/crossplane/README.md

 Defines the schema for GKE cluster resources, including networking, security, and node configuration options.

 ### dev-gke-cluster-claim.yaml, staging-gke-cluster-claim.yaml, prod-gke-cluster-claim.yaml
-Claims for creating standard environment clusters (dev, staging, prod) using the shared VPC architecture.
+Claims for creating standard environment clusters (dev, staging, prod) using the dedicated VPC architecture.

-### client-gke-cluster-template.yaml
-Template for creating client-specific clusters using the shared VPC architecture.

 ### client-gke-cluster-dedicated-template.yaml
-Template for creating client-specific clusters with dedicated VPC networks (recommended for B2B).
+Template for creating client-specific clusters with dedicated VPC networks in their own projects.

 ## Usage